fstarred/arcade-hacks/ddragon.md

 445E  LDY    #$3800                                       10 8E 38 00
 ```

-You can see that at $4449 code read from address $26.
+You can see the first instruction is check $26 address content.

-If demo mode is off then branch to address $445e, otherwise continue.
+If demo mode is OFF then branch to address $445e, otherwise continue.

+But there's more:

-By placing a breakpoint at address $4449, I noticed that register X value could be $3A2 or $400.
+By placing a breakpoint on this routine, I noticed that register X value continuosly switch between $3A2 and $400.

 Do you recall that values?
 These are the vector base address for player 1 and player 2.

-It is easy to guess that pointing to a different address than $26 might do the job.
+It is easy to guess that pointing to a different location than $26 when X = $3a2 or $400 might do the job.

-The following code hack show how to achieve this;
+The following code hack show how to achieve this:

-open memory window on MAME and then edit the content as shown below:
+Open memory window on MAME and then edit the content as shown below:

 ```
 *4449+C000